MPAS Student Handbook

 • Any act by which the signature of an instructor or any authorized agent of the instructor (including student faculty assistants) is changed or forged for purposes of misrepresenting the signature of the instructor or authorized agent

-• Any act of altering any previously completed examination, record of an examination or any other assignment that has been returned to the student in an attempt to claim instructor error.
+• Any act of altering any previously completed examination, record of an assessment or any other assignment that has been returned to the student in an attempt to claim instructor error.
 This includes any attempt to gain an improved grade or additional credit for work not originally completed

 Aids